imthenachoman/How-To-Secure-A-Linux-Server/README.md

   - Creating the initial user accounts
   - Installing core software you'll want like `man`
   - Etc...
 - Your server will need to be able to send e-mails so you can get important security alerts.
-If you're not setting up a mail server check [Configure Gmail As MTA With Implicit TLS](#configure-gmail-as-mta-with-implicit-tls).
+If you're not setting up a mail server check [Gmail and Exim4 As MTA With Implicit TLS](#gmail-and-exim4-as-mta-with-implicit-tls).
 - I would also recommend you go through the [CIS Benchmarks](https://www.cisecurity.org/cis-benchmarks/) before you start with this guide.

 ([Table of Contents](#table-of-contents))